skiffos/SkiffOS/configs/android/anbox/README.md

 # Anbox

-This package brings in kernel support for Android, intended for use with [Anbox].
+This package will run [Anbox] in a container.

+It enables kernel options required, as well as other firmware/support packages.

 [Anbox]: https://github.com/anbox/anbox